 Logically, this may be your first consideration and that's fine if the shelf is sturdy enough and deep enough to hold your speakers securely.
 Remember, a shelf that is up against a wall should be at least 3" deeper than the speaker itself to allow for cable connections and port "breathing" room.
-So, since your Onix x-ls speaker is 12.125" deep, you will need to allow a minimum 15.125" of shelf space which may not be possible with all types of shelving (especially the stuff you assemble yourself such as IKEA, etc.).
-Since the Onix x-series monitors are bass reflex enclosures with a port on the rear panel, the distance between the back wall and the port is very important for proper bass reproduction.
+So, since your ELT525 speaker is nearly 10" deep, you will need to allow a minimum 13" of shelf space which may not be possible with all types of shelving (especially the stuff you assemble yourself such as IKEA, etc.).
+Since the ELT525 monitors are bass reflex enclosures with a port on the rear panel, the distance between the back wall and the port is very important for proper bass reproduction.
 Please do not block it.
-In fact, if you're positioning your speakers on a shelf, try to leave at least 3" to 6" of open space behind the rear panel whenever possible.
+In fact, if you are positioning your speakers on a shelf, try to keep 3" of open space behind the rear panel whenever possible.